The Bankrate promise

 If you are struggling to pay off debts such as credit card debt, auto loans or student loans, you may be looking for ways to lower your debt.
 If so, you’re not alone.
-Total household debt in the U.S. was $15.84 trillion as of 2022.
+Total household debt in the U.S. rose to $17.06 trillion in the second quarter of 2023.
 Yet, it’s important to be careful when you receive enticing debt relief offers from solicitors.

 Debt relief and credit scammers target individuals with large amounts of debt or low credit scores.
 Signing up for a debt relief service without doing your research can lead to more money lost and an even worse credit score if you’re not careful.

 When you are looking for help managing debt, talk to a qualified credit counselor.
 Know the signs of a credit scam and research any debt relief company before you start working with them.